Chocrates/wiki-web/README.md

 I already want to rewrite the renderer such that we can display the page relationships visually rather than in tabular format.
 Probably with OpenGL, either in a Gtk widget or a custom SDL window.

 ## TODO ##
-* Homogonize variable names
-** Determine CamelCase or Under_Score_Case and stick with it throughout
 * Fix Comments
 * Fix highlights so it properly lets the user know the path they have taken
 * Put the WebKit widget URL loading in to a thread so the UI doesn't hang